 The table runner pictured above from Ann Brauer’s Etsy shop is a good example of a well-photographed image.
 The bold color and graphic design of the runner attracts the eye, while the asymmetrical composition of the picture causes it to stand out on the page.
 Ann is a fiber artist from Shelburne Falls, Mass., who has been showing and selling her work for over 30 years.

-If you don’t want to pay for professional photography of your work, check out one of Bluprint’s photography classes to learn how to do it yourself!
+If you don’t want to pay for professional photography of your work, check out one of Craftsy’s photography classes to learn how to do it yourself!